pmelchior/usrp-sciprog/day1/2-git-intro.md

 		$ git clone https://github.com/username/reponame.git (or git clone git@github.com:username/reponame)

 4. Edit the readme file (`README.md`) on your laptop to include a sentence or two describing your project.
+    * Use `git status` to see what files you have edited

-5. Commit these changes and push them back to GitHub:
+5. Add the file to the staging area, then commit these changes and push them back to GitHub:

    		$ git add README.md
    		$ git commit -m 'descriptive but concise message'
    		$ git push

+6. Use `git status` again to see that all changes have been committed

-6. Now, open another terminal, ssh into your department computer and repeat steps 3-5 (making some additional changes to the readme file this time).
+7. Now, open another terminal window, ssh into your department computer and repeat steps 3-5:
+    * Clone the repository onto your department computer
+    * Edit the `README.md` file to add your name and github username
+    * Add and commit the changes, then push the changes up to GitHub

-7. Back on your laptop, pull these new changes
+8. Back on your laptop, pull these new changes

    		$ git pull

-   And that's how to 'sync' a repository between computers.
-Note: you can also edit files/commit changes directly on GitHub.
+   This is how to 'sync' a repository between computers.

-8. Now, create a new file (maybe called notes.txt or something) and put in some content.
-To have git recognize and track this new file, you first have to add it to the repository; after which you can commit the changes.
+9. Now, create a new file called `notes.txt` and add some content (type jibberish if you are feeling uninspired!).
+To tell `git` to recognize and track this new file, you first have to add it to the repository; after which you can commit the changes.

    		$ git add notes.txt
    		$ git commit -m 'added notes file'